o1-labs/proof-systems/book/src/rfcs/foreign_field_mul.md

 To perform the above range checks we use the *upper bound check* method described in the [Foreign Field Addition RFC](](https://github.com/o1-labs/proof-systems/blob/master/book/src/rfcs/ffadd.md#upper-bound-check)).

 The upper bound check is as follows.
-We must constrain $0 \le q < f$ over the positive integers, so is
+We must constrain $0 \le q < f$ over the positive integers, so

 $$
 \begin{aligned}